Erotemic/vimtk/README.rst

 Here is a few functions that exist in this toolkit:

 - ``vimtk#execute_text_in_terminal`` - copies the current word, line, or visual selection and executes it in your most recently used terminal (perhaps running IPython or bash) without needing to alt-tab or copy paste.

 - ``vimtk#ipython_import_all`` - if you are in a python module, this funciton creates a few lines of code that will import everything in this module into the current namespace.
 Note, it detects if you need to modify your pythonpath and does that.
 It also completely disregards ``__all__``.
 These lines are then executed in your terminal (which should probably be an IPython session)

 - ``vimtk#copy_current_fpath`` - Copies the path to the current file into the clipboard.
-On non-windows the home drive is replae with ``~``.
+On non-windows the home drive is replaced with ``~``.

 - ``vimtk#auto_import`` - Automatically inserts missing Python imports